buswedg/Udacity/Data Analyst Nanodegree/P4 Explore and Summarize Data/ND_Project4.md

 ###Introduction
 This repository holds results for the Udacity Nanodegree Project: Explore and Summarize Data.
 For this project, I selected the 'White Wine Quality' dataset and exercised Exploratory Data Analysis techniques in order to investigate property relationships.

 ###Data
-The dataset contains information on 11 chemical and physical properties for 4,898 white wines.
-Also included in the data set is a quality ranking and an explicit ID.
+The original datafile: 'WineQualityWhites.csv' contains information on 11 chemical and physical properties for 4,898 white wines.
+Also included is a quality ranking and an explicit ID.

-The dataset was obtained from: [Dataset link](https://s3.amazonaws.com/udacity-hosted-downloads/ud651/wineQualityReds.csv)
+The datafile was obtained from: [Dataset link](https://s3.amazonaws.com/udacity-hosted-downloads/ud651/wineQualityWhites.csv)

-Chemical Prperties:
+Chemical Properties:

 * fixed acidity: most acids involved with wine or fixed or nonvolatile (do not evaporate readily) (tartaric acid - g / dm^3)
 * volatile acidity: the amount of acetic acid in wine, which at too high of levels can lead to an unpleasant, vinegar taste (acetic acid - g / dm^3)